Financial-Times/next-syndication-api/runbook.md

 You can read about how to rotate an AWS key [over on the Customer Products Wiki](https://customer-products.in.ft.com/wiki/Rotating-AWS-Keys)
 See the Customer Products [key management and troubleshooting wiki page](https://customer-products.in.ft.com/wiki/Key-Management-and-Troubleshooting)

+### Self-service via API Gateway Portal

+There are currently no keys in this app that are self-serve via the API Gateway Portal.